Vardot/varbase-behat/tools/install-selenium-server/README.txt

-# Install and configure selenium server to work for each automated testing session #
+# Installing and configuring selenium server to work for each automated testing session #

 Some time I do test using some internal or external selenium server, but they do not have the option of restarting every thing from the beginning .